dl90/React/components.md

 ## composing components

-a component should ideally only do one thing
+* a component should ideally only do one thing

-complex components should be decomposed into smaller sub-components
+* complex components should be decomposed into smaller sub-components

-Welcome component can be reused to compose more complex components
+* the Welcome component can be reused to compose more complex components

 ```jsx
 const Welcome = (props) => {